 - 12.1 The archive and a copy of the report and photographs will be deposited with the National Monuments Record, Aberystwyth.
-Photographs are in TIFF format, following the standard required by the RCAHMW. - 12.2 Further copies of the report have also been supplied to Mr Lawrence, and the Historic Environment Record at Dyfed Archaeological Trust, Llandeilo.
+Photographs are in TIFF format, following the standard required by the RCAHMW. - 12.1 A further copy of the report have also been supplied to the Historic Environment Record at Dyfed Archaeological Trust, Llandeilo.